-Study datasets and their supportive files should be organized into a specific file directory structure when submitted in the eCTD53 format (See Figure 1 and Table 2 below).
+Study datasets and their supportive files should be organized into a specific file directory structure when submitted in the eCTD55 format (See Figure 1 and Table 2 below).
 Note that this structure is distinct from the eCTD headings and hierarchy folder structure, and does not affect it.
 Submission of files within the appropriate folders allows automated systems to detect and prepare datasets for review, and minimizes the need for manual processing.
-Do not use the eCTD "append" lifecycle operator when submitting updated or changed content within study data files that were previously submitted.
-Updated files should be submitted using the "replace" operator.